-An autistic child leaves the house unseen, a hunter or hiker goes missing, a patient from memory care wanders away, a person suspected of committing suicide can't be found, investigators get a new tip on a cold case.
+An autistic child leaves the house unseen, a hunter or hiker goes missing, a patient from memory care wanders away, investigators get a new tip on a cold case.
+We provide specially trained dog/handler teams to assist public safety/law enforcement agencies in lost person searches - such as those described above.
 Established in 1981 as a 501(c)3 organization, MinnSARDA is the oldest canine search and rescue unit in the state of Minnesota.
-We provide specially trained dog/handler teams to assist public safety agencies in lost person searches - such as those described above.
-Our services are free of charge to requesting law enforcement agencies and are available 24/7/365.
-We primarily serve the state of Minnesota and the Twin Cities metro area, but have also worked in other states.
+Our services are free of charge to requesting agencies.
+We primarily serve the state of Minnesota and the Twin Cities metro area, but occasionally work in other states.

 About the Dogs

-Though we are a small unit, expenses do add up.
-As unpaid volunteers, each handler is financially responsible for all aspects of training, certifying and working actual searches.
-Dogs and handlers spend hundreds of hours training together each year.
-We train as a unit most weekends year round.
-Most members attend national or local seminars to hone their skills and learn new things.
-Field eligible teams must re-certify with an outside evaluator annually.
-Handlers must be first aid/CPR and NASAR certified.
-Dogs must pass the AKC Canine Good Citizen test.
-Responding to a callout may require that we take time away from our paid jobs.
-All of these things cost money.
-Other expenses include: gas for training and searches, wear and tear on vehicles, equipment (such as gps units, radios, appropriate all weather clothing, and various K9 gear.
-It's amazing how many toys our dogs go through in a year's time since they are rewarded with their favorite item when they make a find!), and veterinary care for the dogs to make sure they stay in top physical condition.
-We spend our time, money and efforts on all of these things because we believe that well trained dog/handler teams can be a valuable asset in a search for a missing loved one.
-If you believe that too, please consider supporting MinnSARDA with a tax deductible donation in any amount.
+As a small unit, expenses do add up.
+Unit members are unpaid volunteers and are financially responsible for all aspects of being a part of the unit.
+Teams train together most weekends year-round and on our own during the week.
+Significant travel is required.
+Field eligible teams must re-certify with an outside evaluator on an annual basis.
+Handlers must be first aid/CPR certified and must complete additional certifications - such as NASAR's SAR Tech and NIMS testing.
+At minimum, dogs must pass the AKC Canine Good Citizen.
+Responding to call-outs may require that we take time away from paid jobs.
+We are also responsible for purchasing any equipment we may need (such as GPS units, radios, appropriate all weather clothing, and various K9 gear).
+Of course, veterinary care for the dogs is critical to make sure they stay in top physical condition.
+We spend our time, money and efforts on these things because we believe that well-trained dog/handler teams can be a valuable asset in a search for a missing loved one and we want to serve our communities.